-- 6.1.10 Policy ST7 therefore identifies nine General and Larger Unit Employment Sites to meet the District's employment need for 2018-2038 (196.7ha), including a buffer in employment terms of around 10%.
+- 6.1.10 Policy ST5 therefore identifies nine General and Larger Unit Employment Sites to meet the District's employment need for 2020-2038 (193.2ha)4.
 Additionally, a Strategic Employment Site is identified to meet sub-regional/regional logistics needs.
-Totalling 304.3ha, these make up the District's designated employment land portfolio. - 6.1.11 Larger unit permissions are identified by the evidence4 as Snape Lane and Bevercotes Colliery, and are capable of accommodating units over 9,000 sqm, more likely to support 'footloose' occupiers. - 6.1.12 Collectively, the General and Larger Unit Employment Sites will help diversify the economy, and therefore support the Council Plan1 aspirations to increase economic productivity.
-The approach will help increase the number and quality of jobs, particularly higher skilled jobs, improve access to training opportunities, increase wage levels for residents across all sectors (contributing to raising real wages by 40% in median weekly earnings3), and reduce out-commuting, thereby introducing real economic benefits to residents and the District. - 6.1.13 National planning policy2 states that future needs can be based on the past takeup of employment land and property and/or future property market requirements.
-As Policy ST1 highlights, the evidence4 recommends using a completions trend scenario to better reflect that a significant supply of General and Larger Unit Employment Sites is well progressed and being actively promoted in the District. - 6.1.14 In this context, by planning for future B2/B8 land needs at the rate of past completions including outliers, it is possible that the employment need is almost completely met through General and Larger Unit planning permissions. - 6.1.15 The Housing and Economic Development Needs Assessment Addendum 20224 identifies the residual employment need for the Plan period (2020-2038) as
+Totalling 311.9ha, these make up the District's designated employment land portfolio. - 6.1.11 Larger unit permissions are identified by the evidence5 as Snape Lane and Bevercotes Colliery, and are capable of accommodating units over 9,000 sqm, more likely to support 'footloose' occupiers. - 6.1.12 Collectively, the General and Larger Unit Employment Sites will help diversify the economy, and therefore support the Council Plan1 aspirations to increase economic productivity.
+The approach will help increase the number and quality of jobs, particularly higher skilled jobs, improve access to training opportunities, increase wage levels for residents across all sectors (contributing to raising real wages by 40% in median weekly earnings2), and reduce out-commuting, thereby introducing real economic benefits to residents and the District. - 6.1.13 National planning policy states that future needs can be based on the past take-up of employment land and property and/or future property market requirements.
+As Policy ST1 highlights, the evidence4 recommends using a completions trend scenario to better reflect that a significant supply of General and Larger Unit Employment Sites is well progressed and being actively promoted in the District.
+This is evidenced6 by employment development which has been completed at Manton Wood (13.8ha), Snape Lane (17.8ha) and at Symmetry Park (13.8ha) since the start of the plan period. - 6.1.14 In this context, by planning for future B2/B8 land needs at the rate of past completions including outliers, the employment need is met through General and Larger Unit planning permissions.

-- 183.2ha, deducting completions at Manton Wood (13.9ha).
-Additionally, as at 31 March 2022, a further 42ha at Snape Lane, Harworth and 14.4ha at Symmetry Park, Harworth is under construction. - 6.1.16 Whilst the Larger Unit Sites at Snape Lane and Bevercotes Colliery are likely to attract footloose occupiers and bring inward investment to the District, the General Employment Sites are considered equally as essential to the long-term economic success of Bassetlaw, being able to support local, general employment needs in sustainable locations. - 6.1.17 However, it is recognised that the needs of Bassetlaw's local businesses are extensive; many may have locational requirements and/or be needed to support the extension of an existing operation.
-The Local Plan therefore supports general business growth through other complementary policy mechanisms: renewal of Existing Employment Sites (Policy ST10), the regeneration of the three town centres (Policy ST5 and Policy ST14) and business growth in the rural area (Policy ST11).
-This approach will ensure that a range and choice of employment land is available to meet general employment needs District-wide, to support equality of opportunity for local businesses and reduce commuting to work. - 6.1.18 Policy ST7 will only consider of development on the site allocations in exceptional circumstances it is the Council's intention to protect General and Larger Unit Employment Sites from non-employment uses outside the E(g) and B Use Classes which could impact upon their viability as employment locations.
-Small-scale ancillary uses will be supported in the General and Larger Unit Employment Sites where this meets the day to day needs of workers on the employment sites. - 6.1.19 The site selection is informed by evidence in the Land Availability Assessment 20225.
-This reflects the requirements of national guidance6 it includes up to date information relating to site suitability, market attractiveness, land availability and deliverability.
+- 6.1.15 The Housing and Economic Development Needs Assessment Addendum 20225 identifies the residual employment need for the Plan period (2020-2038) as 193.2ha.
+Policy ST5 identifies nine site allocations for employment use over the plan period totalling 205.8ha, therefore the supply within Policy ST5 meets identified needs for general employment. - 6.1.16 Whilst the Larger Unit Sites at Snape Lane and Bevercotes Colliery are likely to attract footloose occupiers and bring inward investment to the District, the General Employment Sites are considered equally as essential to the long-term economic success of Bassetlaw, being able to support local, general employment needs in sustainable locations. - 6.1.17 However, it is recognised that the needs of Bassetlaw's local businesses are extensive; many may have locational requirements and/or be needed to support the extension of an existing operation.
+The Local Plan therefore supports general business growth through other complementary policy mechanisms: renewal of Employment Sites (Policy ST7), the regeneration of the three town centres (Policy ST3 and Policy ST12) and business growth in the rural area (Policy ST8).
+This approach will ensure that a range and choice of employment land is available to meet general employment needs District-wide, to support equality of opportunity for local businesses and reduce commuting to work. - 6.1.18 Policy ST5 will only consider non employment development on the site allocations in exceptional circumstances it is the Council's intention to protect General and Larger Unit Employment Sites from uses outside the E(g) and B Use Classes which could impact upon their viability as employment locations.
+Small-scale ancillary uses will be supported in the General and Larger Unit Employment Sites where this meets the day to day needs of workers on the employment sites.